fairlington/fairlington/content/posts/2025-10-28 Slavery/index.md

 {{<imgresize o=992x src="files/007644611_00225.jpg" alt="">}}

+### Newspaper ads

-After John Carlyle's death, the farm was passed to his nephew, Carlyle Whiting.
+After John Carlyle’s death, the farm was passed to his grandson, Carlyle Fairfax Whiting.
 There is ample evidence that slavery continued during his tenure.
 For example, Whiting published an advertisement in the Alexandria Gazette in 1787 that listed the farm's assets, including "eight Negro tithables."
 These were enslaved adults; there likely would have been additional enslaved children.

 {{<figresize o=720x src="files/1787-10-18.png" caption="From the October 18, 1787 edition of the Alexandria Gazette." >}}